ning-2021/ning-2021/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=mathdsong&theme=dark)](https://git.io/streak-stats)

 Here are some ideas to get you started:
+- 📝 I'm currently learning Java: [Java Fundamentals](https://github.com/mathdsong/java_course/tree/master)
 -->

 # Hi, I'm Dongning :smile: Welcome to My GitHub!

 ### About me
 - 👩🏻‍💻 I'm a software engineer with a passion working with data, security and complex systems
-- 📝 I'm currently learning Java: [Java Fundamentals](https://github.com/mathdsong/java_course/tree/master)
-- 🏗️ I’m also building, deploying and scaling a backend system for ratings and reviews to support the frontend for an e-commerce website: [System Design Project](https://github.com/daz-sdc/sdc-reviews)
+- 🏗️ I’m building, deploying and scaling a backend system for ratings and reviews to support the frontend for an e-commerce website: [System Design Project](https://github.com/daz-sdc/sdc-reviews)
 - 💻 In addition to working on the project and learning Java, I'm also practicing Data Structures and Algorithms using Java: [LeetCode Practice](https://github.com/mathdsong/Dongning_LeetCode_Practice)
 - 👥 I also have experience working in groups.
 Here are group projects we have worked together on at Hack Reactor: [Baby Coin](https://github.com/babycoin-inc/babycoin) and [Comnhi](https://github.com/rpp2204-fec-lycheejelly/comnhi)
 - 🧮 Prior to my software engineering journey, I got my Master degree in Mathematics